Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Formal definition of the problems

 As previously, it matches the definition for uniform approximation with $\F=\{f\}$.
 The best approximation of Example~\ref{ex:example-2} is strongly unique, as shown by~\eqref{eq:ex:example-2}.

-As explained in introduction, strong uniqueness has a practical impact on discretization based methods.
+As explained in the introduction, strong uniqueness has a practical impact on discretization based methods.
 E.g., numerical experiments carried out in~\cite{Reemtsen1990} tend to show that non-strong uniqueness is common in multivariate approximation, and requires algorithmic treatment.
 On the other hand, it is worth mentioning that functions having a strongly unique best approximation are dense in the set of functions having a unique minimizer~\cite[Theorem~3.5]{Nurnberger1982}.
-Furthermore, under mild additional hypotheses on the basis functions and when $X$ is a compact metric space, functions having a unique minimizer are dense in set continuous functions~\cite[Corollary~3.10]{Nurnberger1982}.